dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ![Figure showing the Q/R data item and Block tables format (SVG)](https://github.com/dns-stats/draft-dns-capture-format/blob/master/draft-05/qr_data_format.svg)

 A C-DNS file begins with a file header containing a file-type-id identifier and a file-preamble.
-The file-preamble contains information on the file format version and an table of block-parameters items (the contents of which include collection and storage parameters used for one or more blocks).
+The file-preamble contains information on the file format version and an array of block-parameters items (the contents of which include collection and storage parameters used for one or more blocks).

 The file header is followed by a series of data blocks.

-A block consists of a block header, containing a preamble item, various tables of common data, and some statistics for the traffic received over the block.
-The block header is then followed by an table of the Q/R data items detailing the queries and responses received during processing of the block input.
-The table of Q/R data items is in turn followed by an table of per-client counts of particular IP events and an table of malformed messages that occurred during collection of the block data.
+A block consists of a block header, containing a preamble item, various arrays of common data, and some statistics for the traffic received over the block.
+The block header is then followed by an array of the Q/R data items detailing the queries and responses received during processing of the block input.
+The array of Q/R data items is in turn followed by an array of per-client counts of particular IP events and an array of malformed messages that occurred during collection of the block data.

 The exact nature of the DNS data will affect what block size is the best fit,